 We often find it difficult to express our feelings.

-Talking about how we feel, for example, guilty, shameful or useless makes us uncomfortable.
+Talking about how we feel guilty, shameful or useless, for example, makes us uncomfortable.

 A wife would hesitate to tell her husband that she feels inadequate, depressed or worthless.
 A mother may dither to let her son know that she feels unwanted, unloved or unimportant.
 Or the eldest and most mature teenager may find it difficult to let his family know that he felt like he did not matter, or that he had always felt he was no good.
 Perhaps he felt he had to take what was handed to him and not complain.